protesilaos/dotfiles/README.md

   don't use the tabbed/stacked layouts and don't mess around too much with its container functionality for grouping windows.
 Just give me the standard tiling scheme.
-If/when Emacs' `pgtk` branch is merged into `master`, I might reconsider it.
+If/when Emacs' `pgtk` branch is merged into `master`, I might reconsider it (UPDATE 2022-04-24 08:37 +0300:
+  Emacs 29 can be built `--with-pgtk` but I still prefer bspwm and the Xorg build of Emacs).
 In the meantime, I stay with Xorg.
 Choose Sway if you want to switch to Wayland right away.

 + **herbstluftwm:** I used this WM privately some years ago when I was deciding between it and bspwm.
 If you check and compare all relevant